bfeitknecht/vault/vault/sem2/AuW/UE/bf/AuW-u01-bf.md

 #### c.
 Let $G$ be 2-connected.
 Let $(u, v, w)$ be a path of length 2 in $G$.
 Show that we can extend this path to a cycle, i.e. that $G$ contains a cycle in which $u$, $v$, and $w$ are adjacent vertices.

-By Satz von Menger we know that there exist k internal-vertex-disjunct u-v-paths
+By Satz von Menger we know that there exist k internal-vertex-disjunct u-v-paths.
+We have as one such path the given u-(v)-w-path, since there must exist one other such u-w-path that is internally vertex disjunct to the first one.
+Connecting these two yields the desired cycle, in which $u$, $v$ and $w$ are adjacent.